 Change in the Nature of Business of the Company

-During the year under review except as stated in this Report there isno change in the nature of business operations of the Company.
+During the year under review there is no change in the nature of the business operations of the Company.

-Material Development after the end of the year
+Material changes after the end of the year

 Investor Education and Protection Fund